-Today, the role of a doctor is at risk of being reduced to doing what his/ her patient demands.
-The autonomy of the patient trumps all.
-A doctor must be able to maintain their integrity and conscience and refuse to participate in care that they reasonably believe to be harmful to the patient.
+Today, the role of a doctor is at risk of being reduced to doing what their patient demands.
+A doctor must be able to maintain their integrity and conscience and refuse to participate in what they reasonably believe to be harmful to the patient.

 5. Attention to detail